mmore500/curaitor/README.md

 conda env create -f curaitor_linux_env.yml
 ```

+**Download OpenScience PDFs (OSF) with your username, token and project ID:**

+   i. username is usually the email during registration.

+   ii. token could be generated from your profile in the OSF and could be passed as environmental variables using
+   `export torken='YOUR TOKEN STRING'`.

+   iii. project ID is basically a short string, you could refer to the [OSFClient](https://osfclient.readthedocs.io/en/latest/cli-usage.html) documentations.

 We recommend using Python 3.11.
 If you have Python 3.11 installed, but it is not your default Python version you can use "`python3.11`" instead of "`python3`" above.
 General guidance on managing multiple Python versions can be found [here](https://realpython.com/intro-to-pyenv/).